Balasubramanian-pg/Tableau-Portfolio/4 Layers Drill Down/Readme.md

   * Consider using an extract or pre-aggregating the data for daily level, or add initial context filters.

----

 # 13 Reasoning summary

 The implementation separates navigation from filtering. `Date Level Parameter` controls which sheet is visible via dynamic zone visibility.
-Per-sheet text helper fields are used to pass the target level into that parameter with Change Parameter actions. `Date Parameter` stores the actual date period selected and is populated by secondary Change Parameter actions.
+Per-sheet text helper fields are used to pass the target level into that parameter with Change Parameter actions.
+`Date Parameter` stores the actual date period selected and is populated by secondary Change Parameter actions.
 A single `Date Filter` calculated field uses `Date Parameter` together with the active level to restrict descendant sheets to the correct parent scope.
 This design keeps visual swapping and filtering decoupled and predictable.

----

-# 14 ASSUMPTION and points that require verification or are uncertain

-* ASSUMPTION: You are using Tableau Desktop version that supports Dynamic Zone Visibility and parameter actions.
-These features exist in Tableau 2022.2 and newer, though parameter actions exist earlier.
-Verify your version.
-* ASSUMPTION: Field names are `Order Date` and `Sales`.
-If your fields differ, substitute them in helper formulas and date truncations.
-* Verification recommended: Behavior of Clearing Selection for parameter actions can vary slightly by Tableau patch.
-Test the clearing behavior and adjust to Blank or a default string as desired.
-* Verification recommended: If the workbook uses multiple data sources or data blending, DATETRUNC and parameter action behavior may differ.
-Test cross-source behavior.
-* Verification recommended: For very large datasets, Day level may be slow.
-Consider extracts or pre-aggregations.

----

-If you want, I will now:

-1. Produce exact copyable calculated field code for the helper fields and `Date Filter` with variations for different date truncation strategies.
-2. Create a dashboard blueprint listing container positions, sizes, and the complete Actions dialog values as a compact checklist you can follow in Tableau step by step.
-3. Build a debug checklist that prints the current parameter values to the dashboard for troubleshooting.